Machine Learning

 Consistency across team members

 Another reason to use a machine learning pipeline is that it helps ensure consistency across team members.
-Since the process is automated, everyone will be working with the same data in the same way.
-This is important for two reasons.
+Since the process is automated, everyone will be working with the same data in the same way regardless of their skill level or knowledge of the overall process.

 Leverage the power of big data